-South Carolina law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they left instructions before death, and after that to family members in an established order.
+South Carolina law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 South Carolina has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.